 These glaciers cover 11% of Iceland’s landscape and are one of the most popular tourist attractions.
 From the capital Reykjavik to the Solheimajokull glacier, a tongue of the Myrdalsjokull glacier on the South Coast, there are several tours and hikes that will fascinate you and take your experience of Iceland to the next level.

-5. Icelandic horseback riding
+5. Icelandic Horseback Riding

-Local festivals in Iceland recommendation in March
+Best Festivals and Events in Iceland in March

 In addition to the incredible sights that Iceland offers, visitors can also enjoy the many fun festivals and food-filled activities that are part of Iceland’s culture.
 Starting from the very first day of March, Iceland promises to deliver fun activities that will keep you entertained and engaged throughout the month.